ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ftbs-rats-msg-wrap.md

 The other format wraps the value in a CBOR byte string and prepends a CBOR tag to convey the type information.

-This document defines a corresponding CBOR tag, as well as JWT and CWT claims.
-These allow embedding the wrapped conceptual messages into CBOR-based protocols and web tokens.
+This document also defines a corresponding CBOR tag, as well as JWT and CWT claims.
+These allow embedding the wrapped conceptual messages into CBOR-based protocols and web tokens, respectively.

 --- middle